haohan723/DistributedDeepLearning/S1 Keras Introduction/README.md

-# Distributed-Deep-Learning
+# Distributed-Deep-Learning (PART I)
 ## SECTION ONE – Keras introduction
 ### Topic/Concept 1 – Introduction
 Here we will cover the following topics:
 1. Deep Learning Introduction
 2. What is Keras
 3. Why Keras
-4. Keras Installatio
+4. Keras Installation
-5. Keras Models Preview
+5. Deep Learning Model with Keras

 ### Topic/Concept 2 – Review of backends Theano, Tensorflow, and Mxnet
 This course will be covering the following topics: